eag1ex/angular-bigtime/readme.md

 - flickr API: `https://www.flickr.com/services/developer/api/` << you need account and api_key to enable flickr for your development purpouses only, need to purchase license to use in production!
 - punkapi: `https://punkapi.com/documentation/v2` << it is free to use, but it has timeout limits, which it will show you.
 - gettyimages API: `https://api.gettyimages.com/swagger/ui/index` and `https://api.gettyimages.com/swagger/ui/index` << you need account and Api-Key to enable gettyimages for your development purposes only, need to purchase license to use in production!
-- OMBD API Movie DB: `https://www.omdbapi.com` << you need account and apikey to enable omdbapi for your development purpouses only, im not sure about the specifics of the production license, you have to enquire about it your self
+- OMBD API Movie DB: `https://www.omdbapi.com` << you need account and apikey to enable omdbapi for your development purposes only, im not sure about the specifics of the production license, you have to enquire about it your self

 #### TECHNOLOGY/STACK